A Letter to the Pope: Bahá'u'lláh's Tablet to Pius IX

 Shoghi Effendi's account, in *God Passes By*, of Bahá'u'lláh's most consequential undertaking of the Adrianople period (1863-1868) — the composition and transmission of the great Tablets to the rulers of His era, addressing each by name and summoning the world's governors to recognise the new Day of God.

-Cast Behind Thy Back: Bahá'u'lláh's Second Tablet to Napoleon III
+The Word and the Throne: Bahá'u'lláh's Tablet to Napoleon III